timescale/docs/api/create_hypertable.md

 #### Dimension info

-When creating a hypertable, you need to provide dimension info using one of the [dimension info constructors](dimension_info.md).
+When creating a hypertable, you need to provide dimension info using one of the [dimension builders][dimension-builders]).
 This is used to specify what column to partition by and in what way to partition.

 ## Sample use